MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/Trainer Guide.md

   > Bring maps, images, external data into the reports

-* Report and analyze visiting patterns and trends
+* Report and analyze visiting patterns and trends.

   > Discussion of Power BI analytical and data processing capabilities.

-* Overstaying visualization.
+* Visualization of overstayed visitors.

   > How to make reports more engaging.
-Talk about embedding Power Apps into Power BI to add data manipulation capabilities in response to reports presented
+Talk about embedding Power Apps into Power BI to add data manipulation capabilities in response to the reports presented.

 * Streaming Power BI for near real-time processing for a large campus.

-  > Complex topic and solutions would definitely be out of reach for most of the students but it's important to discuss data snapshots vs streams, frequency of data refreshes, stale data in general
+  > This is a complex topic and the solutions most likely would be out of reach for most of the students but it's important to discuss data ageing, snapshots vs streams, frequency of data refreshes, stale data in general.

 ## Lab 05 Model-driven app

 In this lab, you will build a Power Apps model-driven app to allow the backoffice campus staff to manage visit records across the entire campus.

-Both will be integrated to the model-driven app for a better user-experience.

--   What changes should we make to improve the user experience?

--   What should we include in a model-driven app based on the data model we’ve built?

--   What customizations can be made on the sitemap of a model-driven app?

 Topics to discuss:

 * Model-driven apps as part of a solution
-* Model-driven vs canvas Power Apps
+* Model-driven vs canvas Power Apps.
+Target audience and app objectives.
 * What makes a good sitemap?
 * What to include into an app for a given entity?
 * Apps & roles, security in CDS, UI trimming in model-driven apps